Marker workflows

 Color Matcher bridges the gap between digital reference images and your physical marker collection.
 Whether you're working from concept art, photographs, or color swatches, the tool extracts colors and uses perceptually accurate Delta E calculations to find the closest matches from your database.

-• Extract colors from reference images using either point sampling (click to select) or auto palette mode (K-means clustering for 3-8 dominant colors).
+• Extract colors from reference images using point sampling (click to select) on the canvas.

 • Find the top 3 closest marker matches for each extracted color using CIE94 Delta E calculations, with Delta E values displayed for transparency.